Witches Fingers, a super easy and fun Halloween treat for your next party!

 - Dip or brush the almonds with the black frosting then place on one of the prepared baking sheets and allow to dry.
 If you use a brush make sure it is food safe quality.

-- Dip your pretzel rods into the melted candy melts and place on the 2nd prepared baking sheet.
+- Break pretzel rods in half if they are really long.
+Dip the pretzel rods into the melted candy melts and place on the 2nd prepared baking sheet.

 - Allow to dry for a few minutes.
 You want the candy melts to be soft but slightly set up then place an almond onto the tip of the pretzel rod, into the green candy melt and repeat with the rest of the pretzel rods.